+(img.
+EHBZ Zuidwest, 2010)

+Larissa Wagenaar 000001623

+The role of the Japanese oyster (Crassostrea gigas) in the mortality among harbour porpoises (Phocoena phocoena) in the Eastern Scheldt

+Frank Zanderink, Nynke Osinga, Patrick Bron

+Rugvin, Van Hall Larenstein

+Wapenveld

+24 February 2015

+Acknowledgement

 I would like to thank everyone I had contact with for helping me with my research, especially the following people.
 Adrie Hottinga for introducing me to Rugvin in the first place and for lending me maps and books.
 My supervisors Frank Zanderink from Rugvin and Patrick Bron from Van Hall Larenstein for overall help and explanation.
 Nynke Osinga from Rugvin for explanation about coordinates and stranded Harbour Porpoises.
 Jacco Kromkamp from NIOZ for providing me with information and a lot of patient explanation about water temperatures and phytoplankton in the Eastern Scheldt.
-Karin Troost, Pauline Kamermans and Emiel Brummelhuis from IMARES for providing me information about the Japanese Oyster in the Eastern Scheldt.
-Jaap van der Hiele from A seal Zeeland for providing me with information about numbers of stranded Harbour Porpoises, and his patience in doing so.
+Karin Troost, Pauline Kamermans and Emiel Brummelhuis from IMARES for providing me with information about the Japanese Oyster in the Eastern Scheldt.
+Jaap van de Hiele from Aseal Zeeland for providing me with information about numbers of stranded Harbour Porpoises, and his patience in doing so.
 Margherita Zorgno for helping me figure out issues and differences in stranded porpoise data.

 I am happily surprised how willing to help everyone was!

-Larissa Wagenaar,

-Wapenveld, 25 February 2015.
+Larissa Wagenaar, Wapenveld, 25 February 2015.